WooChulHyun/HTML_CSS_JS_CS/docs/GitBook/gitbook_on_gitHub.md

-# Gitbook On GitHub
+# GitBook On GitHub

 ### GitBook

 <hr>

-For the Gitbook, there are two ways to create a Giitbook.
-One is a self-hosted service provided by https://gitbook.io, and other is a Gitbook project that creates static sites as open source.
+For the GitBook, there are two ways to create a GiitBook.
+One is a self-hosted service provided by https://gitbook.io, and other is a GitBook project that creates static sites as open source.

-Here we will create a Gitbook through the Github page.
+Here we will create a GitBook through the Github page.

 ### GitHub Page